consoledotdev/home/content/tools/server-monitoring.md

 around application performance monitoring (APM), log search, security monitoring, real user monitoring (RUM), profiling and tracing.

 However, here we are reviewing only server monitoring.
-We’ll comment on complementary features if they are present, but other monitoring products are out of scope for this article.
+We'll comment on complementary features if they are present, but other monitoring products are out of scope for this article.